NoraBkh/foodvisor/README.md

 # Dependencies && Install
-*Python >= 3.
+* Python >= 3.

-you need to install all packages in 'requirements.txt' file for the two assignment.
+you need to install all packages in 'requirements.txt' file for the two assignments.

 # Assignment1 - Food database